 Prior to pupillage, Selena was an accomplished Senior Fraud Investigator.
 Selena successfully led a project which was funded by the Mayor’s Office for Policing and Crime in respect of offences relating to Social Housing properties committed by Serious Organised Criminal Networks.
 A notable case was selected by the BBC; Selena worked as the lead investigator on behalf of two local authorities and the Department for Work and Pensions concerning an individual who used multiple identities to perpetuate a large-scale fraud which was valued at £314,126.77.
 The individual unlawfully sublet two local authority properties and dishonestly claimed Single Persons discounts and Housing Benefit.
 The BBC re-enacted the case and featured it in a documentary.
 Selena received commendation and praise from the BBC on leading “an excellent investigation.”.
 Selena gained a wealth of experience in diverse, complex and serious fraud cases, during which she developed expertise in the prosecution of offences relating to Housing Law; an insight which has proved invaluable in her practice.

 Selena also worked for 8 years as a Housing Officer where she gained extensive experience in all aspects of landlord and tenant law; homelessness, allocations, nuisance, leasehold management, disrepair, unlawful eviction, possession proceedings, family home rights and succession.
 She has worked as a Housing Paralegal where she undertook legal research, drafted pleadings, assisted in the preparation of defences, prepared bundles for trial and attended court; an Appropriate Adult, which provided her with frequent experience of interacting with youths and vulnerable adults; an Advisor with a Law Centre, a FRU Representative and a McKenzie Friend with the National Centre of Domestic Violence where she represented sufferers of domestic violence in the County Courts.
-Selena is presently working on the disclosure review relating to the Grenfell Tower enquiry.
+Selena has also worked on the disclosure review relating to the Grenfell Tower Inquiry.

 To register an interest in making an instruction Click Here